-Setting IGMP Use the Multicast > IGMP Snooping > Interface (Configure VLAN, Configure Port, or Snooping Status per Configure Trunk) page to configure IGMP snooping attributes for a VLAN.
-To configure snooping globally, refer to "Configuring IGMP Snooping and Query Parameters" on page 570.
+Setting IGMPUse the Multicast > IGMP Snooping > Interface (Configure VLAN) page to configureSnooping StatusIGMP snooping attributes for a VLAN.
+To configure snooping globally, refer toper Interface"Configuring IGMP Snooping and Query Parameters" on page 564.

 Multicast Router Discovery

 There have been many mechanisms used in the past to identify multicast routers.
 This has lead to interoperability issues between multicast routers and snooping switches from different vendors.
 In response to this problem, the Multicast Router Discovery (MRD) protocol has been developed for use by IGMP snooping and multicast routing devices.
 MRD is used to discover which interfaces are attached to multicast routers, allowing IGMP-enabled devices to determine where to send multicast source and group membership messages.
 (MRD is specified in draft-ietfmagma-mrdisc-07.)